 Previous GeneCards Identifiers for CHMP2A Gene

 CHMP2A belongs to the chromatin-modifying protein/charged multivesicular body protein (CHMP) family.
 These proteins are components of ESCRT-III (endosomal sorting complex required for transport III), a complex involved in degradation of surface receptor proteins and formation of endocytic multivesicular bodies (MVBs).
 Some CHMPs have both nuclear and cytoplasmic/vesicular distributions, and one such CHMP, CHMP1A (MIM 164010), is required for both MVB formation and regulation of cell cycle progression (Tsang et al., 2006 [PubMed 16730941]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for CHMP2A Gene

 CHMP2A (Charged Multivesicular Body Protein 2A) is a Protein Coding gene.
-Diseases associated with CHMP2A include brain glioblastoma multiforme and hiv-1.
+Diseases associated with CHMP2A include Brain Glioblastoma Multiforme and Hiv-1.
 Among its related pathways are Budding and maturation of HIV virion and Clathrin derived vesicle budding.
 Gene Ontology (GO) annotations related to this gene include protein domain specific binding and phosphatidylcholine binding.
 An important paralog of this gene is CHMP2B.